navonodjoseph/notes/README.md

             print(f'{i+1} {note.created_at} {note.title}: {note.body}')
 ```
 ### about the while loop
 Finally, I choose to use a while loop.
-The loop will continue to run until the user presses (4) and exit the program.
+The loop will run until the user enters "4" and exits the program.
 This works well.
 It's nice to have a way of running this app that doesn't require the user to restart each time they want to make a change.

 ## next steps
 A couple more feature I would like to add.